 First of all the front speakers were amazing at providing clear and distinct dialogue that was kept front and centered while it never overlapped with the rest of the sound effects.
 Either it was a whisper or shouting the Chora did an excellent job even without a dedicated center speaker.
 On more delicate moments the front speakers provide enough details and sound information while many scenes that rely on ambient immersion were faithfully recreated due to the excellent portrayal of depth and size.
 Ambient sounds and echoes traveled across our room and can really give you a sense of area expansion.

-On the lower end once again the Chora 816 did great and even without a subwoofer they can create a very satisfying base for the rest of the frequencies to rely on.
+On the lower end once again the Chora 816 did great and even without a subwoofer they can output a very satisfying bass for the rest of the frequencies to rely on.
 Bass was deep and satisfying and when the Uruk Hai were storming the Keep you could feel the shaking of the ground while their screams came out menacing and scary.
 When the wall of Helm’s Deep is breached huge pieces of rock fall in the battlefield and the speakers give a realistic weight and mass to them.

 Once again what we saw in this test is what we can say about the Chora in general.
 These are the kind of speakers that can provide an all out fun performance with great acoustics, great dynamics and plenty of power.
 The Two Towers was an excellent opportunity in order to prove that the 816 are capable at rendering faithfully many different scenes either it be more silent, dialogue driven, moments, more action oriented scenes like the siege of Helm’s Deep or even impress us when music takes center stage.